paulJRCurtis/risk-lab-site/content/Patching Controls with SSM/_index.md

 predictable deployment process, and the ability to easily scaled up and down to meet capacity requirements.

-You also know that this immutable approach cannot be applied to every instance as some applications don't allow for it.
+This immutable approach cannot be applied to every instance as some applications don't allow for it.
 You need to identify these non-immutable instances that do not meet patch baselines.
 [AWS Systems Manager](https://aws.amazon.com/systems-manager/) - Patch Manager provides the capability to do this, not only for AWS instances but for your on-premises instances too.